 Logical Link Control (LLC)

-The logical link control (LLC) is the upper sublayer of the data link layer of the open system interconnections (OSI) reference model for data transmission.
-It acts act an interface between the network layer and the medium access control (MAC) sublayer of the data link layer.
+The Logical Link Control (LLC) is the upper sublayer of the data link layer in the OSI reference model.
+It acts as an interface between the network layer and the medium access control (MAC) sublayer of the data link layer.

-The LLC sublayer is mainly used for its multiplexing property.
-It allows several network protocols to operate simultaneously within a multipoint network over the same network medium.
+The LLC sublayer is primarily used for its multiplexing capabilities, allowing multiple network protocols to operate simultaneously within a multipoint network over the same network medium.

 LLC Layer in the OSI Model